allegro/allegro.tech/_posts/2016-12-09-advances-in-information-retrieval.md

 interesting works by Yahoo Research e.g. image scoring or question answering.

 The talks were divided in thematic blocks, which allowed the participants to choose which presentations they want to attend.
 Particularly notable sessions were: Speech and Conversation Systems, Music and Math and User Needs.
-The first one focused on research related with speech recognition and using voice queries to search on the web or talk with a virtual assistant.
+The first one focused on research related to speech recognition and using voice queries to search on the web or talk with a virtual assistant.
 The second included a presentation on a music recommendation system based on user behaviour and two talks on how to crack the problem of searching with (and for) mathematical equations.
-The third of aforementioned blocks covered research related with user needs.
+The third of aforementioned blocks covered research related to user needs.
 It showed how our need for new information correlates with brain activity, how waiting for search results can improve user satisfaction and what can we learn from data on re-finding Twitter posts.
-This arrays of topics was a great way to get a better perspective on what can be done within the field of information retrieval.
+This array of topics was a great way to get a better perspective on what can be done within the field of information retrieval.

 ##Industrial Day and Allegro Use Case